top of page

 • Lower back stiffness or discomfort

-• Pain that may travel into the hips or legs
+• Pain that may travel into the hip, buttock, thigh, calf, or foot

-• Tingling or numbness in the leg in some cases
+• Tingling or numbness in the leg or foot in some cases

 • Difficulty maintaining certain postures